 Dental Implant Solutions at Cody Dental Group

-At Cody Dental Group, we offer dental implant services to help our Denver, CO patients feel confident flashing their smile to the world.
+Conveniently located near University Park, Cody Dental Group offers dental implant services to help our Denver, CO patients feel confident flashing their smiles to the world.
 As we age, our mouths endure their fair share of wear and tear, leading to problems resulting in the necessary removal of teeth.
 We find many of our patients express feelings of embarrassment or shame when discussing their missing teeth or ill-fitting dentures.
 While we fully understand losing a tooth can be a traumatic experience regardless of how it happens, it is crucial to fill the missing space so you can avoid potential oral issues from taking place in the future.
 In the past, dentures or bridges were the leading treatment solutions, but these measures can take some getting used to.
 The good news is there have been many advances in dental treatments in recent years, and one of the most important ones has been dental implants.
 Please keep reading to learn more or give us a call to schedule an appointment.

 What Are Dental Implants?

 Dental implants are a time-tested, superior alternative to traditional dentures and bridges.
 In recent years, dental implants have gained popularity because they look, feel, and function like natural teeth.
 Better yet, they can be used to replace multiple teeth and provide a stable base for those patients who opt for bridges or dentures.
 The dental implant procedure is a bit time-consuming, as it involves inserting a titanium screw into the dental cavity, to which a porcelain crown is then fixed.
 Over a period of time, the screw will bond with the patients existing bone, making a much more stable and aesthetically pleasing replacement for the gap or compromised tooth.
 You’ll love the fact that this durable prosthetic can be cared for just as you would your natural smile, and they last much longer than dentures and other tooth replacement options.